Deploy a Sample Ruby on Rails Application

 Page last updated:

-This topic guides the reader through deploying a sample Ruby on Rails app to Cloud Foundry (CF).
+This topic guides the reader through deploying a sample Ruby on Rails app to Cloud Foundry.

 In order to deploy a sample Ruby on Rails app, you must have the following:

-Run the following terminal command to create a local copy of the rails_sample_app.
+Run the following terminal command to create a local copy of the cf-sample-app-rails.

 manifest.ymlfile, which assists CF with deploying the app.
 See Deploying with Application Manifests for more information.

 Run the following terminal command to log in and target the API endpoint of your deployment.
-For more information, see the Identifying your Cloud Foundry API Endpoint and Version topic.
+For more information, see Identifying your Cloud Foundry API Endpoint and Version.

 $ cf login -a YOUR-API-ENDPOINT